 - Played straight for the militants, even the ones with an RPG-launcher, and for the Bradley you get in the second game.

 - Conspicuously Light Patch: In Chapter 3 - the final objective requires you to cover exits to a building while Rangers enter from the roof.
 One part of the building is notably darker than others, and that's the segment that gets blasted open by an explosion from inside.

 - Elites Are More Glamorous: The original game has this downplayed, with an SAS team introduced first (with one man needing a CASEVAC for his teammate) and Rangers later (storming a building full of hostiles).
 The last chapters even have a fireteam of Rangers with their rifles modified with laser sights, allowing them to shoot enemies with precise aiming through cover with one shot for every enemy.

-- Fake Difficulty: It's impossible to kill an enemy in cover with rifle fire alone unless you can flank them, forcing you to resort to precious grenades, whom they may shrug off just as much.
+- Fake Difficulty: It's near impossible to kill an enemy in cover with rifle fire alone unless you can flank them, forcing you to resort to precious grenades, whom they may shrug off just as much.
 However, if anyone in your team is in cover that's only slighty tilted towards the enemy, he will immediately get shot.
 It can be very frustrating to watch eight well-trained and highly-equipped US Light Infantrymen wasting their entire ammo on some militant with a cranky AK-47 or carbine rifle, only for the latter to effortlessly pick off two of the former at a time...
 See also Nintendo Hard.

 - Plus, the enemy may not even get suppressed by your consistent firing, even though it actually involves a machine gun.